gjosephs84/trio-o/README.md

 I would like to implement functionality that would only allow the color whose turn is currently active to move their pieces.

-I would also like to implement code that would check for a winner after each turn.

 I'd like to make the size of the board dynamic based on a user's screen size.
 I'd also like make the dragging functionality work on touch screens so the game could be played on a phone or iPad.

 Ultimately, I would like to implement code that would allow two or more players to access a game from separate remote locations.